rasundsbak/rtd-tutorial/docs/source/00_preparations.rst

 In this tutorial, you will learn how to set up your own virtual environment at the UiO Nvidia Cluster.
 This repo is a part of the course held as a part of `Digital Scholarship Days 2025 <https://www.ub.uio.no/english/courses-events/events/dsc/2025/digital-scholarship-days/00-mainpage.html/>`_

-Log in to through SSH, in Bash or Terminal and making your own virtual environment on ec443
+Log in to through SSH, in Bash, Terminal, Command prompt or ledetekst and making your own virtual environment on ec443
 -------------------------------------------------

 .. index:: login, ssh, bash, terminal